saifuwallet/saifu/plugins/README.md

 - Integrate middlewares with components such as address book to provide rich data (coming soon)

 ## How plugins are built
-Plugins can be build with any builder, as long as it generates valid SystemJS packages (`System.register(...)`.
+Plugins can be build with any bundler, as long as it generates valid SystemJS packages (`System.register(...)`.
 We are using [rollup.js](https://rollupjs.org/guide/en/)

 **Important:** Treat the following dependencies as external, meaning you want SystemJS to provide those for you during runtime.
 In rollup you can do this by adding them to the `externals` configuration field. **Don't include them in your build**!